SmiggyCC/Wii-USB-C-Plug/README.md

 The Wii is officially stated to run at 12 volts & 3.75 amps but there's some wiggle room

+I made this bezel so that its held in by itself but the I reccomend hot gluing the board into the bezel

 I printed this with a 0.4mm nozzle

 Discord & Bsky: SmiggyCC